yaoli90/AcuteStressResponse/README.md

-# AcuteStressResponse
+# Acute Stress Response
 ## Dataset
-The Fight-or-flight EEG response dataset is collected from 5 subjects (age 24-30) in 4 runs.
+The acute stress response  EEG response dataset is collected from 5 subjects (age 24-30) in 4 runs.
 The EEG channels are FP1, FP2, F3, F4, T3, and T4 as
 documented in `channel.csv`.
 Each run contains 59 seconds of the EEG recording.
 The first 50 seconds are collected when subjects are working on an